kyra-ohare/car-migo/README.md

 The script also builds a Docker image named `car-migo` and spins the necessary containers.
 Once finished, the application will be available at http://localhost:8086/.

+Visit http://localhost:8086/v1/heartbeat to ensure everything is running as expected.

 To stop and remove the containers, run:
 ```
 docker-compose down